 "Like you wouldn't believe," said Harry, shaking his head.
 "I mean forget about the fact that she's probably the most skilled duelist of all time.
 She's been soaked in magic and "watching" every single person to ever go through her walls for hundreds and hundreds of years.
 It's unreal to see her move.
-Yet as we've been interacting every day she's been getting more and more human.
+Yet as we've been interacting every day she's been getting more and more human, even though the castle bit is still definitely there.
 I've been wondering if it's just because she's been picking things up from being around me, but after a while I started to wonder something else."
 Harry paused for a moment before he continued, "What if she isn't learning, but she's remembering?"

 "In other words, what if Stella isn't Hogwarts but an actual young woman?" said Godric.
 At Harry's nod he continued, "Well, Rowena and I are more inclined to agree with you than not, though as to how such a thing is possible is beyond us."